-Supported 167 non-profit organizations.
+Supported 172 non-profit organizations.

-We partner with local 501(c)3 organizations when we visit other communities for meetings and conventions.
+We partner with local 501(c)(3) organizations when we visit other communities for meetings and conventions.
 We collect donations and, when possible, volunteer to make a direct, hands-on impact.
-Our international reach in 2022 included the Bahamas, Jamaica, and Mexico.
+Our reach in 2023 included the United States, Mexico, and Puerto Rico.